 - Drop off some DL cards to businesses locally – Don’t relegate your leasing services marketing to ‘detached processes’ such as the mail or email.
 In our industry, tenants and landlords like to do business with agents and brokers they know and trust.
 Achieve higher levels of contact locally through ‘door knocking’ and canvassing the streets.

-There are some valuable ideas here that can help you tap into the local commercial and retail property market from a leasing perspective.
-Know who your clients are by type and location, and then dig down into the location to find those people.
+Some valuable ideas here can help you tap into the local commercial and retail property market from a leasing perspective.
+Know your clients by type and location, then dig down into the location to find those people.
 Connect and converse with those people.

-Build your relevance into the property types, and vacancy needs locally.
-Specialisation in a property type will help you attract the right clients over time, be they, tenants or landlords.
-Develop your leasing action plan from a base of local strategy and client focus.
+Build your relevance into the property types and vacancy needs locally.
+Specialisation in a property type will help you attract the right clients, whether tenants or landlords over time.
+Develop your leasing action plan based on local strategy and client focus.